|

 Okay, you’ve sold your item, congratulations!
 Now, you should wait for them to pay before shipping.
 As soon as they do, ship as quickly as possible to get a good review.

-Now, my caveat about printing your labels at home is that you have to have an accurate scale.
+Now, my caveat about doing this and printing your labels at home is that you have to have an accurate scale.
 A bathroom scale won’t do.
 If you plan to do any kind of serious eBay shipping, then you should invest in a shipping scale.
 If you have an inaccurate weight or dimensions, it could delay your shipment big time.
 Many of the shippers use lasers to measure dimensions, so accuracy is important!
 Always round dimensions and weights up!

-16. Pack it Well
+15. Pack it Well

 Needless to say, once you’ve chosen a shipping method, make sure to pack your items well.
 Don’t skimp on packing material or you’ll risk having an irate customer and bad reviews on eBay.